mapoulos/equulus-translations/greek/evagrius_ponticus/Evagrius Ponticus, On Prayer.md

 # 153
 When you become one who stands for prayer in preference to every other joy, then you have truly found prayer.

+[^1]:	 Indeed, it was my hope to use this translation within a [web app](https://tempora.equul.us) / mobile app to assist in centering prayer.
+I didn’t get so far as I’d have liked in this endeavor; hopefully I’ll get to polish it up sometime in the coming months.

+[^2]:	A reference to Jacob’s agreement with Laban, narrated in Genesis 30, wherein Jacob would receive the spotted livestock as his wages for his service.
+Laban removed the speckled cattle before handing over the cattle to Jacob, but Jacob responded by using special staffs at breeding time to produce spotted cattle.

+[^3]:	Now Evagrius shifts his allusion to John 21, where the disciples have been fishing all night and caught nothing.

-[^1]:	Evagrius clearly has in mind Jesus’ words, “whoever seeks to save his life/soul (*psyche*) will lose it, but whoever loses his life/soul for my sake will find it.”
+[^4]:	Evagrius clearly has in mind Jesus’ words, “whoever seeks to save his life/soul (*psyche*) will lose it, but whoever loses his life/soul for my sake will find it.”
 (TODO: insert reference)

-[^2]:	Reading the adjective επαχθεις not the participle επαχθεις as printed.
+[^5]:	Reading the adjective επαχθεις not the participle επαχθεις as printed.
 Géhin prints the participle but translates as an adjective.

-[^3]:	That is, someone who washes clothes.
+[^6]:	That is, someone who washes clothes.

-[^4]:	Luke 18:10, which introduces the parable of the penitent tax collector and the proud Pharisee.
+[^7]:	Luke 18:10, which introduces the parable of the penitent tax collector and the proud Pharisee.